There are a ton of reasons why Affiliate Marketing is better than MLM. In this article, I list a few of my favorites.

 The key to becoming financially independent as an affiliate marketer is to get the right training and support and then do the work.
 You can start with the affiliate marketing training my friends and I offer for FREE.

-To Learn More About Our FREE Affiliate Marketing Training Program, Go Here.
+To Learn More About Our FREE Affiliate Marketing Training Program and my no-cost one-on-one mentoring, Go Here.

 If you found this article helpful or if you have experience with affiliate marketing and MLM you would like to share, please leave a comment below.
 Thank you.